ibm-cloud-docs/cloud-object-storage/libraries/java.md

 ## Using Aspera High-Speed Transfer
 {: #aspera}
 By installing the [Aspera SDK](/docs/services/cloud-object-storage/basics/aspera.html#aspera-sdk-java) you can utilize high-speed file transfers within your application.
-The Aspera SDK is closed-source, and thus an optional dependency for the COS SDK (which uses an Apache license).
+The Aspera library is closed-source, and thus an optional dependency for the COS SDK (which uses an Apache license).

 Each Aspera session spawns an individual `ascp` process that runs on the client machine to perform the transfer.
 Ensure that your computing environment can allow this process to run.
 {:tip}